Skill: Writing a Function

 // Guard needed — items are added conditionally inside a loop

-const builder = TransferBuilder.forChain(inputs.chainId).addMaxFee(fee)
+const builder = TransferBuilder.forChain(inputs.chainId)

 for (let i = 0; i < tokenBalances.length; i++) {